liveblocks/liveblocks/examples/nextjs-comments-ai/README.md

 You need to set up webhooks to make this example run.

-- Follow our guide on [testing webhooks locally](https://liveblocks.io/docs/guides/how-to-test-webhooks-on-localhost#Use-your-webhook-event), making sure to check the `commentCreated` event when creating the webhook
+- Follow our guide on [testing webhooks locally](https://liveblocks.io/docs/guides/how-to-test-webhooks-on-localhost), making sure to [check the “**commentCreated**” event](https://liveblocks.io/docs/platform/webhooks#edit-endpoint-events) when creating the webhook
 - Copy your **webhook secret key** from the webhooks dashboard
-- Add your webhook secret key to `.env.local` as the `LIVEBLOCKS_WEBHOOK_SECRET_KEY` environment variable.
+- Add your webhook secret key to `.env.local` as the `LIVEBLOCKS_WEBHOOK_SECRET_KEY` environment variable

 ### Setting up OpenAI